 What do retail apprenticeships involve?

-The complexity of tasks and your level of responsibility will be determined by the level of your apprenticeship.
-The focus of your programme will also play a part.
-For example, the structure and content of a retail management apprenticeship will vary considerably to a merchandising or logistics scheme.
-Finally, the company that you work for will shape your experience as an apprentice, so be prepared to do some research at the application stage to find the right programme for you.
+The company that you work for will also shape your experience as an apprentice, so be prepared to do some research at the application stage to find the right programme.

-The Superdrug Level Up apprenticeship takes 13-15 months to complete and offers apprentices the opportunity to train as an assistant manager.
-You’ll work up to 39 hours per week and learn through in-store experience and online workshops.
+• The Superdrug Level Up apprenticeship takes 13 to 15 months to complete and offers apprentices the opportunity to train as an assistant manager.
+You'll work up to 39 hours per week and learn through in-store experience and online workshops.

-At Amazon you'll spend two years on the Buying and Merchandising Apprenticeship where you will work towards a Level 4 qualification.
-Working 40 hours a week you'll learn to identify suppliers, negotiate contracts and secure the best deals as well as how to manage stock levels, track trends and minimise losses.
+• On ´¡³¾²¹³ú´Ç²Ô’s two-year Buying and Merchandising Apprenticeship you'll identify suppliers, negotiate contracts and secure the best deals as well as learn how to manage stock levels, track trends and minimise losses.

-Those on the Retail Leaders scheme at Marks & Spencer's will gain hands-on experience across a number of business functions including food, clothing and home as they work towards becoming a store manager.
-To accelerate your career you can also choose to complete a Level 6 (equivalent to a degree) qualification.
+• Those on the Retail Leaders Degree Apprenticeship scheme at Marks & Spencer will gain hands-on experience across a number of business functions, including food, clothing and home, as they work towards becoming a store manager.
+To accelerate your career, you can also choose to complete a Level 6 qualification.

 Masters apprenticeships (Level 7) are aimed at those who already hold a Bachelors degree or have previously completed a degree apprenticeship.

-All apprentices are paid the National Minimum Wage (NMW), which currently stands at £6.40 per hour (from April 2024) for apprentices under 19, and those aged over 19 who are in their first year.
+All apprentices are entitled to the National Minimum Wage (NMW), which currently stands at £7.55 per hour (from April 2025) for apprentices under 19, and those aged over 19 who are in their first year.

 If you're over 19 and have completed the first year of your apprenticeship you must be paid the minimum wage for your age.

-As an apprentice you'll be paid for your normal working hours as well as for any training that is part of your scheme.
+As an apprentice you'll be paid for your normal working hours and any training that is part of your scheme.
 You're entitled to at least 20 days' paid holiday per year, plus bank holidays.

 Salaries are determined by individual employers but in most cases you'll be paid significantly more than the NMW.

-For example, Aldi pay those on the Store Manager Programme (part of the stores apprenticeship) £253.20 per week in year one, rising to £305.40 and £354.90 per week in years two and three respectively.
+• Aldi pays those on the Store Manager Programme (part of the Stores apprenticeship) £259 per week in year one, rising to £312 and £363 per week in years two and three respectively.

-Tesco pay apprentices on its Stronger Starts Retail scheme a minimum starting salary of £20,629.
+• Tesco apprentices on its Stronger Starts Retail scheme a minimum starting salary of £22,501.

 How do I become a retail apprentice?

 Apply for an apprenticeship as you would a job.
-Make sure you research the organisation thoroughly and that you're aware of what the apprenticeship involves, and tailor your application to each role.
+Research the organisation thoroughly, be aware of what the apprenticeship involves, and tailor your application to each role.

 Read more aboutÌýapplying for an apprenticeship.